 Whether you’re a full-time or part-time at-home business owner, it is important to figure out when you can dedicate time to your business.
 Planning your week out in advance will alleviate a lot of unnecessary stress.
 When considering your time schedule, be realistic with yourself and know your habits.

 Bobbi has identified that she is a morning bird and likes to get up at 4 a.m., so getting tasks done before 9 a.m. (such as catching up on invoicing, design work, etc.) helps set the tone for each day.
-After 9, she is typically doing sales calls and packing up orders to go out over the next few days, while fitting in family time with her daughter and husband.
+After 9, she is typically a full time mom, carting her little one around and taking calls on the road.
+She has a team to support her in everyday tasks such as bagging, packing, putting away, picking up etc. Though it wasn’t always this way, to scale the business it became necessary.

 Be Cautious Of Busy Work